On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Curvature regularity and suppression of nonlinearities near

 \subsection{Suppression of nonlinearities}

-As stated in the Introduction, some authors have argued that close to $r = 0$ the gravitational field may be very weak, so that the linearized solution reproduces the fate of the singularities.
-Now we elaborate more on this idea, showing that under some assumptions on the form of the metric components, this is indeed the case.
+As stated in the Introduction, some authors have argued that close to $r = 0$, the gravitational field may be very weak, so the linearized solution reproduces the fate of the singularities.
+Now, we elaborate more on this idea, showing that this can be the case under some assumptions on the form of the metric components.

 First, let us suppose that the spacetime is asymptotically flat such that we can write \beq \n{A=1+a} A(r) = 1 + a(r), \eeq with $\lim_{r \to \infty} a(r) = 0$.
 We also assume that $a(r)$, $B(r)$, and their derivatives are proportional to a parameter such that the term ``linearization'' is understood as the evaluation of quantities at leading order in these functions, since they are already linear in the parameter (i.e., there is no linearization {\it inside} these functions).
 In the explicit examples we consider in Sec.~\ref{Sec7}, this parameter can be taken, e.g., as the mass\footnote{Note that this criterion is not satisfied, e.g., for the Hayward metric~\cite{Hayward}, because it is not linear in $M$, namely,